-Ascension Parish's first carbon capture injection test well will be considered at public hearing
+Locals share concerns about impacts of Ascension's first carbon capture injection test well

 Latest Weather Blog

-Ascension Parish's first carbon capture injection test well will be considered at public hearing
+Locals share concerns about impacts of Ascension's first carbon capture injection test well

-DONALDSONVILLE - A public hearing is happening Thursday night regarding a company seeking a permit for the first carbon capture test injection well in Ascension Parish.
+DONALDSONVILLE — A carbon storage company may take its first steps toward building the first carbon capture test injection well in Ascension Parish pending a Thursday public hearing regarding their permits despite local pushback for the project.

-Houston-based Blue Sky Infrastructure is seeking a permit for their River Parish Sequestration Project in Louisiana, which will be used to construct a Class V test well near Donaldsonville.
-It would be located near La.
+Houston-based Blue Sky Infrastructure's River Parish Sequestration Project would see a test well be drilled near Donaldsonville off La.
 943 and McCall Bayou.
+The project will see the company drill more than 10,000 feet underground collecting geological data to potentially be used to store carbon dioxide underground.

 The project is funded by Blackstone, the company noted, as well as a $32.2 million grant from the U.S. Department of Energy.